 Completed June 2017

-Excess agricultural inputs (like fertilizers) that are not absorbed by plants, fixed into the soil, or naturally degrade will migrate, infiltrating into groundwater or draining into surface water.
-Soil that is not protected and healthy can erode into surface water, carrying with it bacteria, phosphorus, and other contaminants.
+Excess agricultural inputs (like fertilizers) that are not absorbed by plants, fixed into the soil or naturally degraded will migrate, infiltrating into groundwater or draining into surface water.
+Soil that is not protected and healthy can erode into surface water, carrying with it bacteria, phosphorus and other contaminants.

 Famers are stewards of the land they operate.
 Many manage their land with the specific intent to protect it, and the agricultural industry continues to innovate and bring new technologies to market that can maximize yields and resource efficiency.
 However, more can be done to ensure healthy, productive farms while protecting and improving Minnesota’s lakes and rivers for current and future generations.

 On behalf of the Minnesota Department of Agriculture (MDA), Environmental Initiative convened a group of key players in the agricultural sector to develop a set of policy recommendations and industry commitments to reduce agriculture’s impact on both groundwater and surface water quality.